The Crime Nobody Saw

 The Crime Nobody Saw is a 1937 American comedy film directed by Charles Barton and written by Bertram Millhauser.
 The film stars Lew Ayres, Ruth Coleman, Eugene Pallette, Benny Baker, Vivienne Osborne, Colin Tapley and Howard Hickman.
 The film was released on March 12, 1937, by Paramount Pictures.

 Plot

-The Plot follows play-authors, Horace Dryden, Nick Milburn and "Babe" Lawton, who are in an apartment seeking inspiration, when suddenly a intoxicated man enters and collapses on the floor.
-The man had $15,000 with him, but things go bad when they find that the man was murdered.
+The plot follows play-authors, Horace Dryden, Nick Milburn and "Babe" Lawton, who are in an apartment seeking inspiration, when suddenly an intoxicated man enters and collapses on the floor.
+The man has $15,000 with him, and things go bad when they find that the man was murdered.